Mikel San José: Athletic return

 In August 2009, San José returned to Athletic Bilbao on a season-long loan to gain more first-team experience.
-He was given the number 12 shirt, and made his debut on 17 September 2009 in a 3–0 group stage home win against FK Austria Wien in the 2009–10 UEFA Europa League.
-It was reported in early November 2009 that he was frustrated by the lack of first-team opportunities, and that if this did not improve he would look to shorten the loan agreement and move either back to Liverpool or on loan to another club in January 2010; he finally made his La Liga debut on the 8th, playing the last two minutes of the 2–0 away win over Racing de Santander, and finished the campaign with 30 overall appearances, netting three times.
+He was given the number 12 shirt, and made his debut on 17 September 2009 in a 3–0 group stage home win against Austria Wien in the 2009–10 UEFA Europa League.
+It was reported in early November 2009 that he was frustrated by the lack of first-team opportunities, and that if this did not improve he would look to shorten the loan agreement and move either back to Liverpool or on loan to another club in January 2010; he finally made his La Liga debut on the 8th, playing the last two minutes of the 2–0 away win over Racing Santander, and finished the campaign with 30 overall appearances, netting three times.

 On 19 May 2010, San José was signed permanently by Athletic on a five-year contract.
-In his first year he was periodically charged with penalty-taking by manager Joaquín Caparrós, replacing longtime regular Andoni Iraola.
+In his first year, he was periodically charged with penalty-taking by manager Joaquín Caparrós, replacing longtime regular Andoni Iraola.

 In his first Basque derby against Real Sociedad, at the Anoeta Stadium on 5 December 2010, the first goal was scored from a penalty conceded by San José, who scored an own goal early in the second half to complete the 2–0 defeat.
 The following season, he was an unused substitute in the Copa del Rey and the Europa League finals, both lost.

 San José finished the 2012–13 campaign with six goals in all competitions comprised, five in the league as the Lions finished 12th, and was often utilized as a defensive midfielder by coach Marcelo Bielsa.
-His other successful strike was his first in a European competition, in a 3–3 draw away to HJK Helsinki in the Europa League play-off round second leg.
+His other successful strike was his first in a European competition, in a 3–3 draw away to HJK in the Europa League play-off round second leg.